Ywingpilot2/FrostyBlueprintEditor/README.md

 # For developers
 if you wish to contribute to this project, please read this before doing so.

+## Build Instructions
+In order to build the Blueprint Editor, you first need to change the reference paths for frosty's binaries.
+- Open BlueprintEditorPlugin.csproj
+- Scroll to the item group containing a list of reference "tags" (should say in a comment what it is)
+- Replace the occurrences of "..\1063\" with the directory to your frosty solution

+Now it should build properly.
+But it won't copy itself over to frosty, in order to do this we need to
+- In BlueprintEditorPlugin.csproj, scroll down to the bottom
+- Replace "..\1063\" with the directory to your frosty solution, as before

+And now for launching, you need to edit the current launch configurations and change out the path to the FrostyEditor.Exe your path.

+Congrats!
+You should now be able to run and build Blueprint Editor.

 ## Terminology
 Here is a basic overview of the Terminology used in this project:
 - Object: An instance of a type or class which can be found in an asset